Close Menu

 HIRE OUR LAW FIRM TO HELP YOU WIN SSD BENEFITS

 The attorneys at our law firm have won over $100 million dollars in SSD benefits.
-We have the experience you need in court to win your case.
+We have legal experience helping people win their case, even with alcoholism.
 We represent clients in Utah, Nevada, Idaho, Colorado, and California.

-Learn more about Utah SSD benefits.
-Also, you can learn more about Nevada SSD benefits.
-Idaho SSD benefits and California SSD benefits are also on this website.
+Learn about Utah SSD benefits.
+Also, you can learn about Nevada SSD benefits.
+Idaho SSD benefits and California SSD benefits are also available.
 There are different rules for how drugs and alcohol effect your case.
 And, those rules depend on where you live.

-Find out more about our lawyers and staff.
+Find out about our lawyers and staff.
 Dianna Cannon has been helping clients win Social Security benefits for over 30 years.
 Brett Bunkall has won hundreds of cases in Utah, Nevada, Idaho, and California.
-Andria Summers has worked at our law firm for over 21 years.
-She has also helped thousands of our clients win SSD and SSI benefits.
+Andria Summers has worked at our law firm for over 24 years.
+She has also helped thousands of our clients win SSDI and SSI benefits.
 Contact us today.
-Hire an SSD attorney with the experience you need to present your alcohol and drug issues to the judge.
+Hire an SSD attorney with experience to present your alcoholism and drug issues to the judge.

 Facebook Twitter LinkedIn